In the News

-Approved by Governor Abbott, the strategic plan for the Texas workforce system was developed by the Texas Workforce Investment Council and its system partners over a twelve-month period from September 2014 to September 2015.
+Approved by Governor Abbott, the strategic plan for the Texas workforce system was developed by the Texas Workforce Investment Council and its system partners over a 12-month period from September 2014 to September 2015.
 Texas Government Code, Section 2308.104, charges the Council with developing a single strategic plan for the state’s workforce system.
 The plan is intended to guide system partners in implementing workforce programs, services, and initiatives designed to achieve the strategies, system objectives, and goals that are outlined in the plan.
-Summary Infographic
+Summary of Strategic Plan Infographic

 This report provides an overview of the U.S. gig economy.
 As part of the Council’s continuing research on workforce-related issues, the gig economy has been identified as a growing segment of the workforce.
 The report defines and classifies gig workers, examines the types of activities these workers participate in, and addresses the potential implications that this segment may have on the workforce system.
 (March 2017)